VMS* Tribute Page

 [Transfert from your Dreamcast to VMS]

 This is the first game I made while learning the VMS (and developing libraries for it).
 Starting up from stratch was really challenging, as you would quickly got lost in the 750+ pages developper documentation that was provided for the machine.
 I started by plotting pixels around, after figuring out how the screen memory was mapped: weirdly.
 After pixels came lines, and I got the idea of shifting registers containing pixels to produce a pathetic kind of horizontal scrolling.
-Paper Attack was born from that: once I got the top line with moving pixel, I started adding lots of stuff and quickly got into various problems, mainly due to CPU speed restrictions.
+Paper Attack was born from that: once I got the top line with moving pixel, I started turning that into simple shooter.

 Swampy